tschaub/suite/dashboard/README.txt

 The dashboard assembly process in the Suite downloads the dashboard skeletons from the Suite data directory (http://data.opengeo.org/suite/) and copies updated dashboard resources into the extracted directories.
+Copying of updated resources is handled by the assembly/build.xml script.
 The updated application is then bundled for distribution by the installers.